 A lot has changed over the past century in the US of A. Cities have boomed and declined.
-Movie stars have become president; ex-wrestlers and business tycoons have tried.
+Movie stars have become president; ex-wrestlers have tried.
 Elvis made swivelling your hips scandalously cool.
 But through it all, pockets of the US have stood hushed and remote, resolute protectors of wildlife, landscapes and communities that have been here far longer than anything else.

 This year, the US National Park Service turns 100.
 And really, there’s a lot to celebrate.
 From deserts, canyons and mountains, to alpine forests, lakes, tropical reefs, even volcanoes – wilderness-wise, the US has it all.
 Here are ten of the very best American national parks.